-One of the best cruises in my arsenal was the Baltic Capitals cruise that my friend Jo and I did to continue our quest for exploring Europe.
-The NCL Star’s Baltic Capitals itinerary was the selling point for us.
-It marked my first cruise vacation with Norwegian.
-Prices were reasonable, the ship in mint condition, and the ease of booking was noteworthy.
+One of the best cruises in my 40+ cruise arsenal was the Baltic Capitals cruise that my friend Jo and I did to continue our quest for exploring Europe.
+The Norwegian Star’s Baltic Capitals itinerary was the selling point for us.
+It marked my first cruise vacation with Norwegian Cruise Lines.
+The prices were reasonable and the ship was in mint condition.
+It was also super simple to book online.

 - Embark in Copenhagen, Denmark

 - At sea

 New Beginnings in the Amazing City of Copenhagen